FC Koper

-Football Club Koper, commonly referred to as FC Koper or simply Koper, is a Slovenian football club based in Koper that competes in the Slovenian First League, the top flight of Slovenian football.
+Football Club Koper, commonly referred to as FC Koper or simply Koper, is a Slovenian football club based in the Istrian city of Koper that competes in the Slovenian First League, the top flight of Slovenian football.
 The club was founded in 1920.
 They won the Slovenian First League once, in the 2009–10 season, and the Slovenian Cup four times, most recently in 2021–22.

 The club's home ground is Bonifika Stadium, which has a capacity for 4,047 spectators.